 What should I wear to Chicago in July?

 If you’re wondering what clothes to wear to Chicago in July, plan for hot, sunny weather.
 I recommend packing shorts, dresses, and comfortable shoes.
-Rain is always a possibility during summer in Chicago.
+Rain is always a possibility during the summer in Chicago.
 Check the weather forecast before you visit Chicago in July so you can pack appropriately.

 After nearly two decades of living in Chicago, here are my recommendations for what to wear in Chicago in the summer.